peterhoward42/minikafka/docs/log.md

             *  call the package indexing
             *  move most indexer functions into being methods
             *  get to build
-            *  does index components need test? o  filestore.go is still too darned big o  move unexported store into own module o  get it to build o  consider isolated tests for the store module o  adopt actions model with a StoreAction which has access to a store and an index.
-Each action updates the index, but the caller saves it.
+            *  does index components package need test? o  filestore.go is still too darned big
+                *  move unexported store implementation into a new actions package, anticipating actions.poll etc.
-                        *  get storeaction to build
+                *  get it to build
-                        o  write storeaction tests
-                            *  consider what to test (bottom)
-                            *  make reference store public and package of own o  design and write/pass tests o  move encode/decode of stored.message into stored module and do round trip test plus read of creation time o  get them to pass o  revert to getting file store to build o  vet package names to be short single words o  imports horribly deeply nested o  msgmeta reused inside stored message? o  consider ditching mem store and / or making test suite more lucid o  this test suite mo - not much good cos doesn't tell you where the problem is. o  augment test for with tests that close and repopen the store
+                *  consider isolated tests for the store module o  isolate encode/decode factory for storedmessage with tests. o  revert to getting file store to build o  incrementally un-comment the tests in the BackingStore test suite, and get filestore to satisfy them. o  for each suite failure case, first add filestore specific unit tests and get them to pass.
+Then suite tests should work. o  imports horribly deeply nested ? o  msgmeta duplication inside stored message? o  consider ditching mem store and / or making test suite more lucid o  get the whole system to build and decide where to leave things in head for scrutiny, maybe add dev log to readme o  this test suite mo - not much good cos doesn't tell you where the problem is. o  augment test for with tests that close and repopen the store

-o  could hierarchy be flatter? o  switch to doc.go o  don't call it toy anything o  say host should be host but can be just port o  test docco in godoc o  Tidy and make consistent all log messages o  Test
-    o  Consider which code usefully and pracical to test o  For resilience, and exemplars o  should docco show install and run cli? o  should docco explain about other language clients? o  should docco show code examples o  Update doc strings in API to sufficient quality for go doc being useful. o  Add TLS / and or JWT auth o  Package level doc.go o  Containerisation
+o  could / should hierarchy be flatter? o  switch to doc.go o  don't call it toy anything, maybe micro? o  say host should be host but can be just port o  test docco in godoc o  Tidy and make consistent all log messages o  should docco show install and run cli? o  should docco explain about other language clients? o  should docco show code examples o  Update doc strings in API to sufficient quality for go doc being useful. o  Add TLS / and or JWT auth? o  Containerisation
     o  Maybe seperate repo?
 o  Orchestration / Hosted